okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 import Vue from 'vue'
-import Router from 'vue-router' import store from './store' import Dashboard from './components/Dashboard.vue' import Login from './components/Login.vue'
+import Router from 'vue-router' import store from './store' import Dashboard from './components/Dashboard'

 Vue.use(Router)

-function requireAuth (to, from, next) {
-  if (!store.state.loggedIn) {
-    next({
-      path: '/login',
-      query: { redirect: to.path }
-    })
-  } else {
-    next()
-  }
-}

-export default new Router({
+const router = new Router({
   mode: 'history',
   base: __dirname,
   routes: [
-    { path: '/', component: Dashboard, beforeEnter: requireAuth },
+    { path: '/', component: Dashboard }
-    { path: '/login', component: Login },
-    { path: '/logout',
-      async beforeEnter (to, from, next) {
-        await store.dispatch('logout')
-      }
-    }
   ]
 })

+export default router
 ```

 The [Vue router](https://router.vuejs.org/en/) keeps track of what page the user is currently viewing, and handles navigating between pages or sections of your app.
-This file configures the router with three paths (`/`, `/login`, and `/logout`) and associates each path with a Vue component.
+For now, this file sets up the router with only one path `/` and associates it with a component called Dashboard.

-You might be wondering what `store`, `Dashboard`, and `Login` are.
+You might be wondering what `store` and `Dashboard` are.
 Don’t worry, you’ll add them next!

 ### Add components
 Components are how Vue.js organizes pieces of your application.
 A component wraps up some functionality, from a simple button or UI element to entire pages and sections.
 Components can contain HTML, JavaScript, and CSS styles.